FOREX-Dollar weakens as market optimism lifts riskier currencies

 By Iain Withers

-LONDON, Feb 15 (Reuters) - The safe-haven dollar started the week near two-week lows on Monday, as optimism about COVID-19 vaccine rollouts and a planned $1.9 trillion U.S. stimulus package drove up riskier currencies and stock markets across Europe and Asia.
+LONDON, Feb 15 (Reuters) - The U.S. dollar held near two-week lows on Monday, as optimism about COVID-19 vaccine rollouts and a planned $1.9 trillion U.S. stimulus package offered a boost to riskier currencies, stock markets and commodity prices.

-Among the gainers versus the weaker dollar, the British pound broke $1.39 for the first time in nearly three years while commodity currencies strengthened, including the South African rand, which hit a one-year high.
-GBP=D3, ZAR=
+Among the gainers versus the weaker dollar, the British pound broke $1.39 for the first time in nearly three years GBP=D3, helped by expectations that the success of the UK's COVID-19 vaccination programme could enable the economy to open up and rebound.

-The improved risk appetite was also reflected in equities, with European indexes rising after Japanese stocks surged to a more than 30-year high earlier in the day.
+The offshore-traded Chinese yuan continued its recent rise and was on the cusp of breaking above 6.39 per dollar for the first time since June 2018 CNH=EBS.

+Commodity currencies strengthened too, with the South African rand touching a one-year high ZAR=.
+The Norwegian crown and the Australian dollar reached their highest levels in three weeks against the greenback NOK=D3, AUD=D3.

-Many financial markets in Asia remained closed on Monday for Lunar New Year, and U.S. stock markets will be shut for Presidents Day.
+Many financial markets in Asia remained closed on Monday for Lunar New Year, and U.S. stock markets were shut for Presidents Day.

 Analysts at MUFG said the dollar could weaken further if market optimism held.